Tag Archives: Brock Peters

 Brazen and beautiful, Carmen is a seductress who works in a parachute factory in North Carolina during World War II.
 After trading fists with a co-worker, Carmen is jailed and assigned handsome Corporal Joe (Harry Belafonte) to escort her to the authorities.

-While Carmen is not shy about setting her sights on the young man, his fiancee, virginal Cindy Lou, fumes and schemes to keep her man.
+While Carmen is not shy about pursuing the young man, his fiancee, virginal Cindy Lou, fumes and schemes to keep her man.

-The result is a triangle, as Carmen and Joe eventually fall madly in love, leaving poor Cindy Lou by the wayside, but their love faces hurdles.
+The result is a triangle.
+Carmen and Joe eventually fall madly in love, leaving poor Cindy Lou behind, but their love faces hurdles.

 This results in Joe being imprisoned as the couple ultimately cannot stay away from one another despite repeated obstacles to their happiness.
 An additional character, a boxer named Husky, with designs on Carmen, is introduced, complicating matters.

-The viewer is left to wonder what will become of Joe and how he could throw his life away performing an act in the heat of passion.
+The viewer wonders what will become of Joe and how he could risk his life performing an act in the heat of passion.

-In 1954, what a profound and wonderful role for a female, let alone a black female.
-Typically cast in roles such as maids, waitresses, or even less glamorous parts, how wonderful for Dandridge to capture a challenging role of this caliber.
+In 1954, what a profound and fantastic role for a female, let alone a black female.
+Typically cast in roles such as maids, servers, or even less glamorous parts, how wonderful for Dandridge to capture a challenging role of this caliber.

-As she sinks her teeth into the meaty and flirtatious Carmen, she is a vixen.
-Her pizzazz, flare, and singing and dancing performances made Dandridge a star, forever known as a groundbreaking talent.
+She is a vixen as she sinks her teeth into the meaty and flirtatious Carmen.
+Dandridge’s pizzazz, flare, and singing and dancing performances made her a star, and she is forever known as a groundbreaking talent.

 There cannot be enough said about the importance of casting all-black actors in Carmen Jones.
-Monumental, of course, given the time, the result is a film of importance to the black culture, showing they no longer needed to appear in “white films” as supporting players, but could carry a film on their own.
+Monumental, of course, given the time.
+The result is a film of significance to black culture, showing that they no longer needed to appear in “white films” as supporting players but could carry a movie on their own.

 How profound and remarkable this was!

-My only criticism of the film is undoubtedly a result of the progress made for both black actors and black characters- though there is still plenty more work to do.
+My only criticism of the film is undoubtedly related to the progress made for black actors and characters, though there is still plenty more work.

-At times it feels a shade on the dated side (presently there are more great roles for black actors) with a slightly grainy look to the filming.
+At times, the filming feels a shade dated (presently, there are more great roles for black actors) and has a slightly grainy look.

-Some of the acting from the supporting characters is also not the strongest, but liberties must be taken as Carmen Jones is a historical film.
+Some of the supporting characters’ acting is also not the strongest, but as Carmen Jones is a historical film, liberties must be taken.

 Thanks to the genius and the funding of Preminger, who needed to produce the film independently due to lack of interest, the result is a film that has gone down in history as worthy, edgy, and open-minded.